Using this guide What's covered

 How is the gallbladder removed?

 Gallbladder removal (cholecystectomy) is one of the most common operations performed.
 Your gallbladder isn’t a vital organ, so your body can function without it.
+Instead, the liver, which produces the bile, just increases the bile output when needed.
 The two techniques used to remove the gallbladder are keyhole (laparoscopic) surgery and open surgery.
 Gallbladder removal may be done as an elective (planned) procedure, or if the symptoms are severe, as emergency surgery.

 Alternatives to gallbladder removal